mmore500/dishtiny/docs/workflow.md

 For example, series 11000-11999 all fall into endeavor 11.
 Series 10009 falls into endeavor 10 and series 12000 falls into endeavor 12.
 Later scripts will collate data from series within the same endeavor.
-(If you want data from your series to remain separate, choose series ID's that fall into different endeavors.)
+(If you want data from your series to remain separate, choose series IDs that fall into different endeavors.)

 Endeavors 0-9 are special and reserved for debugging.
 Series within endeavor 0 run extremely shortened stints (1 minute).